CATBAT (CATBAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CATBAT Historical Price

-According to the latest data gathered on CATBAT live price page, the current price of CATBAT is 0.00129941USD.
-The circulating supply of CATBAT(CATBAT) is 888.36M CATBAT , giving it a market capitalization of $1.15M.
+According to the latest data gathered on CATBAT live price page, the current price of CATBAT is 0.00074982USD.
+The circulating supply of CATBAT(CATBAT) is 888.08M CATBAT , giving it a market capitalization of $667.47K.

 The CATBAT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CATBAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.